 – Louis J. Freeh Former U.S. F.B.I Director

 Pindrop has organized a collection of tools, assets, and other resources to aid contact center leaders in their race to optimize operational costs, improve customer experience, and improve security measures, as organizations restructure and prepare for the road ahead.
 You can explore the tool kit on this page linearly or choose the section you need:

-- The Benefits of IVR Monitoring
+- Going Forward The Future of IVR Security

 IVR Fraud is defined as fraudulent activity or activities leading to fraudulent activity that occurs within an interactive voice response system, or IVR.
 Fraudsters exploit IVRs to surveil accounts and to operationalize their fraud and planning tactics.

 Low monitoring rates in the IVR has allowed fraudsters to build up formidable attacks by first mining and validating customer information and then using the verified data to execute social engineering attacks against customer service agents or fraudulent activity across other channels like chat and email.
 Highly trained and organized, professional fraudsters can manipulate even seasoned agents into taking over accounts.